 Configuration

-By default you will have a config.yaml file like the one below.
+By default there’ll be a config.yaml file like the one below.

 domain: "http://localhost"